xebialabs-community/xl-testview-stress-tests/README.md

 The performance reports are generated in the **runner/reports** directory.
 Each simulation execution will generate a separate report folder, you can browse there and open file `index.html` to view the Gatling report.

+## Sending results to graphite or influxdb

+It is possible to send realtime data to graphite or influxdb by adding the properties `-Pgatling.data.writers=console,file,graphite -Pgatling.data.graphite.host=my.monitor.host` to the gradle commandline.

 ## Advanced configuration parameters